 “No, I didn’t,” denied Aldo.
 “I just said there was a ball of fire.
-It hurt the cannon crew – I know that ‘cos one of them was screaming.
-But another was shouting, ‘Cover the budge barrel’ and ‘Douse the carriage’.
+It hurt the cannon crew – I know, ‘cos one of them was screaming.
+But another was shouting: ‘Cover the budge barrel’ and ‘Douse the carriage’.
 Then the screaming stopped and the voice said, ‘Make her ready’.

-“When the chanting stopped, at first nothing seemed to happen.
+“When the chanting stopped, at first there was nothing.
 Then I saw it.
-The giant bull monsters, which had moved ahead of the other brutes, were going much slowing, so that the brutes on foot were catching up to them.
-I knew it was the magic that had done it because the riders on their backs were thrashing the reins and beating at the heads, but the breasts were stumbling as bad as the horses on the wagons; not just the one that had reared up at the roundshot, but all three of them.
+The giant bull monsters, which had got ahead of the rest of the brutes, were moving much slower, so that the brutes on foot were catching up to them.
+I knew it was the magic that had done it because the riders on their backs were thrashing the reins and beating the beasts’ heads, but the beasts were stumbling as bad as the horses on the wagons, and not just the one that had reared up at the roundshot, but all three of them.

 “It really looked like the wagons had a chance now, if the horses could be kept on their feet and pulling …

 “… but they were so slow it was horrible to watch.
-When the gun above me went off again it made my head feel like bursting and it started my ears a-ringing.
-I had to rub my eyes hard to make them work this time, and now I saw one of the monstrous-bulls on the ground.”
+When the gun above me went off again it made my head feel like bursting and it started my ears a-ringing something rotten.
+I rubbed my eyes to make them work and saw one of the monstrous-bulls on the ground.”

 “It was the cannon,” agreed Aldo.
 “I thought the crew would start cheering but I couldn’t hear a thing.
 Maybe they did cheer?
-And maybe they couldn’t even hear it themselves?
-I went back to watching and I saw the handgunners running away.
-They weren’t cowards, no way – they’d been up closer than anyone else – they just knew staying there was stupid.
+Maybe they couldn’t even hear it themselves?
+I went back to watching and I saw the hand-gunners running away.
+They weren’t cowards, no way – they’d been up closer than anyone else – I reckon they just knew staying there was stupid.

-“But they’d left it too late ‘cos a bunch of brutes in the middle of the line, the closest to them, were running too and they came on so much faster than the men.
-When the brutes caught up with them they just ran right on, right over them, the handgunners disappearing underneath.
+“But they’d left it too late ‘cos a bunch of brutes in the middle of the line, the closest to them, were running too and they came on much faster.
+When the brutes caught up with the men they just ran right on, right over them, and the hand-gunners disappeared underneath.
 Then the brutes stopped, like they wanted to take a breath or two and have a look around.

 “Those ones looked meaner than all the others.
 They had the biggest weapons, swords as big as the sails on a windmill, and a hammer that looked like it could smash the city walls down.”